scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

                 --url http://localhost:9090 \
                 /etc/prometheus/prom_rules/back_fill/3.8/rules.1.yml

-A ``data`` directory will be created in the directory where you run the previous commands.
-The reason to run it under the ``/prometheus/data/`` is you can be sure Prometheus has write privileges there.
+The previous bash script will create a ``data`` directory in the directory where it is executed.
+The reason to run the bash script under the ``/prometheus/data/`` is to ensure Prometheus has write privileges to the directory.

     .. note:
        This process may take a long time, depending on the time range and number of cores.
 For instance, for a cluster with 100 cores, the process took an hour for every week of data during testing.
 Please be patient and make sure that the creation process is not interrupted.
 Note that the time range can be split into smaller intervals (e.g., instead of an entire year, break it down into weeks).